Pinchez25/fineract-python-client/fineract/docs/AuditsApi.md

 Audit Search Template

 This is a convenience resource.
-It can be useful when building an Audit Search UI. "appUsers" are data scoped to the office/branch the requestor is associated with.
+It can be useful when building an Audit Search UI. \"appUsers\" are data scoped to the office/branch the requestor is associated with.
+Example Requests:  audits/searchtemplate audits/searchtemplate?fields=actionNames

-Example Requests:

-audits/searchtemplate
-audits/searchtemplate?fields=actionNames

 ### Example